tr1ck3r/staging/README-VENAFI.md

 In addition, use **[Pull Requests](../../pulls)** to contribute actual bug fixes or proposed enhancements.
 We welcome and appreciate all contributions.
 Just have questions?
-**[Join us on Slack](https://join.slack.com/t/venafi-integrations/shared_invite/zt-i8fwc379-kDJlmzU8OiIQOJFSwiA~dg)** or send an email to opensource@venafi.com_
+**[Join us on Slack](https://join.slack.com/t/venafi-integrations/shared_invite/zt-i8fwc379-kDJlmzU8OiIQOJFSwiA~dg)** or send an email to opensource@venafi.com._